monome/grid-studies-arduino/index.md

 *See grid-studies-1.ino for this section.*

 The MonomeHost library facilitates easy connection and communication with grids.
-First two headers must be included, and then we initialize our grid:
+First, two headers must be included, and then we initialize our grid:

 ```c++
 #include <Usb.h>